thomashmolina/Lab6/README.md

 Passoff:

-You should test your server to make sure it works with your jquery script.
+You should test your server to make sure it works correctly.
 Your submission to learningsuite should contain:

 	- The URL of the working application on your EC2 node (or other host).